top of page

 If you're a fan of flash fiction, my story, "Double Shift," has been published in Every Writer's Resource.
 It's a phenomenal site that features various genres of flash fiction, including horror.
 Check out these amazing stories at www.everywritersresource.com/shortstories.
 You can also view the piece on this website.

-Another of my short fiction pieces, "Uncommon Side Effects" is featured in the March 2022 edition of Dissections.
+Another of my short fiction pieces, "Uncommon Side Effects" was featured in the March 2022 edition of Dissections.
 They are an outstanding international E-zine that brings together some of the best writers, poets, and critics in horror.
 Can't believe they're letting me hang with them—no pun intended.

 Speaking of the legendary Drew Blood, he will be lending his talents to Chilling Tales for Dark Nights Episode 162.
 The story is called, "The Girl in the Wall."
 Shannon and Donnie find themselves driving through the dark night on a desolate rural highway.
 Exhausted, they stop at the creepy Miller's Motel for the night.
 They have no idea the horror that awaits them just beyond the wall in their cheap motel room.
 Also, my short story, "Craig's Chair," is featured on Season 3 Episode 4 of the same podcast.